cligs/pyzeta/README.md

 - A matrix containing the features used with their proportions in each partition and their resulting zeta score
 - A plot showing the most distinctive words as a horizontal bar chart.
 - A plot showing the feature distribution as a scatterplot.
+- A lineplot or dotplot visualization of the feature proportions in three partitions
+- A plot showing the result of a PCA analysis based on distinctive features
+- A boxplot visualization of a dimension broken into three partitions
+- Results from a correlation test for distinctive feature proportions in three partitions

 Currently, the following processes are supported: